srobo/ops-manual/about-the-charity/volunteers.md

 Temporary volunteers for specific events will be kept in a record by the organising committee, and be kept until 3 years after the event.

-Each volunteer is required to abide by the  [code of conduct ](code-of-conduct.md) and to observe the  [safe guarding policy](safeguarding.md).
+Each volunteer is required to abide by the  [code of conduct ](code-of-conduct.md) and to observe the  [safeguarding policy](safeguarding.md).